awsdocs/amazon-pinpoint-user-guide/doc-source/message-templates-personalizing.md

 1. On the **Message templates** page, do one of the following:
    + To create a new template and add a message variable to it, choose **Create template**\.
 Then, on the template page, enter a name for the template and, optionally, a description of the template\.
    + To add a message variable to an existing template, choose the template that you want to add a variable to\.
 Then, on the template page, choose **Edit**\.
-Under **Template details**, use the version selector to choose the version of the template that you want to use as a starting point for adding a variable to the template\.
-If you choose the most recent version of the template, you can save your changes directly to that version of the template\.
+Under **Template details**, use the version selector to choose the version of the template that you want to use as a starting point\.
+If you choose the most recent version, you can save your changes directly to that version of the template\.
 Otherwise, you can save your changes as a new version of the template\.

 1. In the message details section, determine where you want to add a message variable\.
-Then add the name of the attribute whose value you want to display in that location\.
-Enclose the name in two sets of curly braces and use the exact capitalization of the name—for example, `{{User.UserAttributes.FirstName}}`\.
-For information about attributes that you can use, see the next topic in this section\.

-   You can add a variable to the message body of any type of template\.
+You can add a variable to the body of any type of template\.
 For email and push notification templates, you can also add a variable to the message subject or title\.

+1. In the **Attribute finder**, expand the section for the type of attribute that you want to add a message variable for\.
+You can choose from the following types of attributes:
+**Standard attributes**
+These are attributes that Amazon Pinpoint creates automatically for any project\.
+This means that you can use them in messages that you send for any project\.
+For detailed information about each of these attributes, see [Supported Attributes](#message-templates-variables)\.
+To add a variable for a standard attribute, choose the attribute from the list\.
+**Custom attributes**
+These are attributes that you optionally create for individual projects\.
+Because these attributes might not be available for some of your projects, Amazon Pinpoint might not be able to replace the variable with a value for each and every recipient of a message that uses the template\.
+To help you avoid this issue, Amazon Pinpoint provides options to help you choose an attribute that exists for specific projects or all of your projects\.
+To add a variable for a custom attribute:

+   1. Choose **Load custom attributes**\.
+In the window that appears, Amazon Pinpoint lists all the projects that you created custom attributes for\.
+To see which attributes are used by one or more projects, select each project\.
+The right pane of the window lists all the custom attributes that you created for the selected projects\.

+   1. Do one of the following:
+      + To use an attribute that exists in one or more specific projects, select each project\.
+      + To use an attribute that exists in all of your projects, select **All shared custom attributes**\.

+   1. Choose **Load custom attributes**\.

+   1. In the **Attribute finder**, choose the attribute that you want to add a variable for\.
+**Recommended attributes**
+These are attributes that you optionally create for your account when you configure Amazon Pinpoint to retrieve personalized recommendations from a recommender model\.
+For information about using recommender models, see [Machine Learning Models](ml-models.md)\.
+You can add variables for this type of attribute to email templates, push notification templates, and SMS templates\.
+You can't add them to voice templates\.
+To add a variable for a recommended attribute, choose the attribute from the list\.
+If the **Attribute finder** doesn't list any recommended attributes, you have to first connect the template to a recommender model\.
+To do this, choose **Connect model**\.
+Next, select the model that you want to retrieve recommendations from when you send messages that use the template\.
+Then choose **Connect model**\.

+1. When you choose an attribute from the **Attribute finder**, Amazon Pinpoint creates a message variable for the attribute and copies it to your clipboard\.
+Paste the variable in the location that you want\.

+   After you paste the variable, Amazon Pinpoint displays it as the name of the associated attribute, enclosed in two sets of curly braces—for example, `{{User.UserAttributes.FirstName}}`\.

-1. Repeat the preceding step for each message variable that you want to add\.
+1. Repeat steps 4 through 6 for each message variable that you want to add\.

-1. \(Optional\) To specify a default value for a message variable, expand the **Default personalization values** section\.
+1. To specify a default value for a message variable, expand the **Default attribute values** section\.
 Then, in the list of variables, enter the default value that you want to use for the variable\.

-   Although this step is optional, we recommend that you do this for each variable in the template\.
+We recommend that you do this for each variable in the template\.
+Otherwise, Amazon Pinpoint might not be able to send a message that uses the template or the message might display in unexpected or unwanted ways\.

 1. When you finish, do one of the following:
    + If you added message variables to a new template, choose **Create**\.